gabrielvincent/switcharoo/CONFIGURE.md

 This mode displays the windows sorted by their most recent access.
 This option itself is optional, if not set, this mode is disabled.

-- **modifier:**_[Modifier]_ The modifier that must be helled down together with the `navigate>forward` key to open the Switch mode (like alt).
-Letting go of this key will close the Switch mode.
-This MUST be one of these modifiers: `Alt, Ctrl, Super, Shift`.
-DON'T enclose the value in `""` as this is not a string but an enum variant.
+- **modifier:**_[string]_ The modifier that must be helled down together with the `navigate > forward` key to open the Switch mode (like alt).
+Letting go of this key will close the Switch mode. .
+This MUST be one of these modifiers: `alt, ctrl, super, shift`.
 - **filter_by**_[List<FilterBy>]_ Filter the windows by the provided filter.
 This is a list of `FilterBy` objects.
     - **same_class:** Only includes windows of the same class / type.
 If you currently have alacritty open, only alacritty windows will be shown.
     - **current_workspace:** Only includes windows of the current workspace.